Optimal Javelin Flight: Physics and Fixes

 Nose Dive

-Common cause: Attack angle is rotated into the “lower (and usually the left) hemisphere”.
-This is a fairly rare problem, but if your athlete does have it check where you are looking.
-Many times dropping the nose is caused by athletes who are looking down or their block leg has too much give to it.
+Common cause: The attack angle is rotated into the “lower (and usually the left) hemisphere.”
+This is a fairly rare problem, but if your athlete does have it, check where you are looking.
+Many times, dropping the nose is caused by athletes who are looking down or their block leg has too much give to it.
 Doing this leads the chest to collapse, causing the “reverse C” to collapse.
 It can also be caused by bailing.

 Fix: You want your chest to stick out and up.
-Remain tall during the throw and your block leg as straight as possible.
-Luckily your chest tends to follow your head, so keep your chin high and the body should follow.
+Remain tall during the throw, and keep your block leg as straight as possible.
+Luckily, your chest tends to follow your head, so keep your chin high, and the body should follow.

 Dropped Tail

 Fix: The athlete should remain relaxed and fast during the throw.
 The block leg should be as straight as possible.
-I have found a quick meditation and visualization session to be the best medicine to help when I have this issue.
+I have found that a quick meditation and visualization session is the best medicine when I have this issue.

 Note: